 Maybe Samsung have found something that every camera lens designer in the world has not found and it could be that the Galaxy S2 is actually the very state-of-the-art in lens design, and at the same time they've made a massive breakthrough in sensor technology and noise-reduction algorithms that Nikon and Canon haven't figured out in over a decade of making practical digital SLRs.
 Believe that if you like if it makes you feel better about having 8 megapixels in your hand; as for me, I'll defer to George Carlin's wisdom: It's all bullshit, and it's bad for you.

 Guys, ignore the gadget sites.
 They're nerds who love specifications.
 Don't buy phones (or cameras!) based on megapixels; assess the other aspects of image quality instead.
+I'd happily take a 3 megapixel phone that gets colour right over an 8 megapixel phone which does not (and the S2 does not).
 The megapixel wars have resulted in phones with more resolution than they could possibly use, which means cramming more pixels onto silicon, which means that we all pay more money for phones than we would otherwise.
 Don't do it!

 If you care to look at boring photos of test charts, you can look at a comparison against the iPhone 4 and HTC Sensation right here.
 If their test procedures (which they do not document) are sound, the S2 looks great!
 Megapixels schmegapixels; it looks better than another 8mp Android phone (which in turn looks worse than a 5-megapixel iPhone 4), for reasons that have nothing to do with pixel count; it appears that its interpolation algorithm (in firmware) is far superior.